andydu1/andydu1.github.io/_portfolio/multimaterialpliers.md

 ## Design
 ### Materials and Print Settings
-* Traditional PLA filament was used for the hard plastic components (handles and tips).
-TPU 95A was used as the flexible filament for the spring component.
+* Traditional PLA filament was used for the hard plastic components (handles and tips). **_TPU 95A_** was used as the flexible filament for the spring component.
-* A [MakerGear M3-ID](https://makergear.com/collections/m3-series-3d-printers/products/m3-id) printer with 0.35 mm dual extrusion nozzles was used to dual extrude both filaments.
+* A **[_MakerGear M3-ID_]**(https://makergear.com/collections/m3-series-3d-printers/products/m3-id) printer with 0.35 mm dual extrusion nozzles was used to dual extrude both filaments.
-* The pliers were printed with wipe tower enabled to purge each nozzle prior to switching extruders for each layer, and to reduce the amount of ooze contamination in the part itself.
+* The pliers were printed with **_wipe tower enabled_** to purge each nozzle prior to switching extruders for each layer, and to reduce the amount of ooze contamination in the part itself.
   * This was particularly necessary for the TPU filament, which oozed a substantial amount when idle.
   * For most layers, the TPU extruder did not start extruding until over half its layer on the wipe tower was printed.
   * While the wipe tower was necessary, the size of the wipe tower was decreased from a width of 60 mm to 40 mm to optimize the time and material required to print the pliers.
+* The bed temperature was set to **60 C**, nozzle 1 (PLA) was set to **215 C** and nozzle 2 (TPU) was set to **240 C**.
 * The maximum speed of the TPU extruder was capped at 25 mm/s to ensure that the extrusion gear did not grind the TPU filament too quickly and cause a jam.
 The retraction speed of the TPU extruder was capped at 15 mm/s.

 ### Flexible Spring Component
-* A 3x3 TPU square lattice was used as the flexible spring component.
+* A **_3x3 TPU square lattice_** was used as the flexible spring component.
   * This allows the plier tips to close when the handles are squeezed, but also reverts back to the original 'open' position when the handles are released.
 * A square lattice was selected so that the square shape would be able to flex into a parallelogram.
-* Due to the nature of the flexible TPU and the square lattice shape, the joint is also **able to flex outwards when the handles are pulled apart**.
+* Due to the nature of the flexible TPU and the square lattice shape, the joint is also **_able to flex outwards when the handles are pulled apart_**.
 This allows for the maximum jaw capacity to actually increase beyond the resting jaw capacity.

 ### Interface Connections
 ![see through 4](/assets/img/pliers-see-through-4.png)

-* Since PLA and TPU do not stick together naturally, a **mechanical joint mechanism** was needed between the TPU and PLA parts to ensure that the handles and tips stayed connected to the flexible spring component.
+* Since PLA and TPU do not stick together naturally, a **_mechanical joint mechanism_** was needed between the TPU and PLA parts to ensure that the handles and tips stayed connected to the flexible spring component.
-* The capabilities of dual extrusion 3D printing were leveraged to create an **internal hook and loop mechanism.**
+* The capabilities of dual extrusion 3D printing were leveraged to create an **_internal hook and loop mechanism._**
-  * Each connection face has a **2x7 grid** of hook and loop connectors.
+  * Each connection face has a **_2x7 grid_** of hook and loop connectors.
   * TPU hooks loop through PLA rods that are inside the PLA components.
-  * As each layer is printed, **the PLA rods are enclosed by the TPU hooks** around them, physically constraining the two parts together.
+  * As each layer is printed, **_the PLA rods are enclosed by the TPU hooks_** around them, physically constraining the two parts together.
-* This joint mechanism can **only be made with dual extrusion 3D printing** since there are internal overlaps between different components.
+* This joint mechanism can **_only be made with dual extrusion 3D printing_** since there are internal overlaps between different components.

 ### PLA Components
 * Circular cutouts were added to the handles to decrease the amount of filament used and to minimize print time.